Last updated: May 4, 2023

 The start of this walking track is on Sir Bertram Stevens Drive in the south-eastern section of Royal National Park (see map location).

-There is a small dedicated car park for this walking track, but it does tend to fill up rather quickly on weekends.
+There is a small dedicated car park for this walking track, but it tends to fill up quickly on weekends.
 If it is full when you get there, try and park on the side of the road.

 Curra Moors Loop Track Notes

-The Curra Moors Loop Track is approximately 10 km in length, including two side trips to Eagle Rock and Garie Beach.
+The Curra Moors Loop Track is approximately 10 km long, including two side trips to Eagle Rock and Garie Beach.

 We are going to describe the Curra Moors Loop Track along the following sections and landmarks, in a clockwise manner: